 With its forward-thinking, LGM now provides a vibrant platform for open discussions on social challenges and issues; is an outlet for knowledge, a playground for vibrancy and it is full of energy, passion and conviction in the servitude of Allah and a lasting symbol of belonging and identity.

-We believe in the multi-faceted role it has been playing in establishing the success, tranquility and enlightenment of the Muslim community; as well as welcoming other faiths who wish to explore the true Islam and learn its core values.
-Here at LGM we envision to build a community, whereby the role of the Masjid serves as both nourishment and as a solution to the myriad of needs and challenges facing the community at large, as well as serving as a source of betterment of the world; and as a platform for social cohesion, integration and interaction.
+We believe in the multi-faceted role it has been playing in establishing the success, tranquillity and enlightenment of the Muslim community; as well as welcoming other faiths who wish to explore the true Islam and learn its core values.
+Here at LGM, we envision building a community, whereby the role of the Masjid serves as both nourishment and as a solution to the myriad of needs and challenges facing the community at large, as well as serving as a source of the betterment of the world; and as a platform for social cohesion, integration and interaction.

 Legally, the Leeds Grand Mosque is run by the MAB Charitable Trust and has the same registered charity number as the trust: 1147031